bitoffdev/cards/README.md

  - Deck

 **Comments**

-Everyone feel free to comment here.
+**Elliot:** Everyone feel free to comment here.
 You can edit this text simply by editing the README.md file.

+(Your comments will go here)